jinoantony/gatsby-blog/src/pages/php/2019-12-01-how-arrow-functions-can-improve-your-code/index.md

 fn($arg) => $arg
 ```

 Looks a bit weird.
 But it's pretty awesome once you get over it.
-To understand what the above code does, we can take a look at it's equivalent normal function.
+To understand what the above code does, we can take a look at its equivalent normal function.

 ```php
 function ($arg) {